daleas0120/3d_antenna_power/README.md

 # 3d_antenna_power
 Collection of .stl files of the power envelopes for different antenna models.
+First published in ["Engineering and Informatics Student Multidisciplinary Learning using 3D Visualization and 3D Display of Radio Frequency (RF) Concepts"](https://ieeexplore.ieee.org/abstract/document/8658787).

 This research is sponsored by the US Navy (Office of Naval Research) grant N00014-16-1-2810, with the support of NSWC-Crane Division in Crane, Indiana.